Skip to main content

 Ann's Patch see more....

 Dr Ann Pearson worked in the gully at the bottom of the Duke St hill.
 The old trees were cut down by the Council, the timber taken out, and the debris left to rot.
-Ann decided to plant English trees there: black walnuts, silver birch, elms and other trees.
+Ann decided to plant English trees there, making it a big Cambridge garden.
+Black walnuts, silver birch, elms and other trees went in.
 She worked on it for a few years on her own until the Tree Trust joined her.
 Down the bank, we planted native trees, and around the top we planted a great assortment of trees, including deciduous ones which make a magnificent show in autumn.

 Good examples of exotic trees can be found here; their colour in autumn is spectacular.